wildekek/rdtech-firmware-unisoft/README.md

 /dev/tty.Bluetooth-Incoming-Port  /dev/tty.wlan-debug
 ```

-Then connect your machine to the Riden via micro-usb, turn it on, and list the ports again
+Then connect your PC to the power supply via micro-usb, turn it on, and list the ports again

 ```bash
 $ ls /dev/tty.*
 /dev/tty.Bluetooth-Incoming-Port /dev/tty.usbserial-110 /dev/tty.wlan-debug
 ```

-In my case the Riden is connected to **/dev/tty.usbserial-110**, remember this when flashing.
+In my case it's connected to **/dev/tty.usbserial-110**, remember this when flashing.

 ### Flash the firmware
 I recommend you use Timo Kokkonen's [riden-flashtool](https://github.com/tjko/riden-flashtool). **Make sure to adapt the command to reflect your serial port and device model**: